 or more of all toy machines listed for sale on eBay are identified as

-salesman samples especially Singer toy sewing machines.
-We deal with
+salesman samples, especially Singer toy sewing machines.
+There are a

 sewing machines on their own separate page.